-With basic authentication, a Greentree user provides the username and password required to access an email account, and those credentials are stored in the database until needed by the email retrieval function.
+With basic authentication, a Greentree user provides the username and password required to access an email account, and those credentials are stored in the database until needed by the email function.

-With OAuth 2, Greentree directs the user to a Microsoft web page that captures the username and password for the email account.
-The Microsoft web page then passes a token back to Greentree, which is stored in the database.
+With OAuth 2, Greentree instead directs the user to a Microsoft or Google web page known as a consent screen that captures the username and password for the email account.
+The web page then passes a token back to Greentree, which stores it in the database until needed.